miloskal/ltm/docs/README.md

 ### Under the hood

 - CPU utilization is calculated from `/proc/stat` file
-- CPU temperature is obtained from `sensors`(`lm-sensors` package) output
+- CPU temperature is obtained from appropriate file under `/sys/class/hwmon` directory
 - Memory Utilization is obtained from `/proc/meminfo` file
-- Network bandwidth is calculated by iterating through all network interfaces in `/sys/class/net` directory
+- Network bandwidth is calculated by iterating through network interfaces in `/sys/class/net` directory
 - Processes in processes tab are parsed from `top` output
 - Plotting in performance tab is done using `QCustomPlot` objects to gain maximum performance